turingschool/lesson_plans/ruby_04-apis_and_scalability/js_refactor_tractor.md

  Sometimes an argument for commented out code can be made when it's there as a reminder or note to other developers.
 Sometimes.
 The above example is most likely unintentionally committed, however.

 3. Wonky Whitespace
   Developers scan code - and mismatching or messed up whitespace is the equivalent of seeing someone with a misspelled tattoo.
-Doesn't matter how good the code is, it just looks dumb.
+Doesn't matter how good the code is, it just looks odd.

 4. Mismatched or Too Many Semicolons Used